Janusz Wójcik

-Janusz Marek Wójcik (November 18, 1953 – November 20, 2017) was a Polish politician, football player and coach.
+Janusz Marek Wójcik (18 November 1953 – 20 November 2017) was a Polish politician, football player and manager.

 Playing career

-He played in several clubs at home and abroad, including Agrykola, Gwardia, Ursus and Hutnik Warszawa, Ravalpandi (Pakistan) and the Toronto Falcons (Canada).
+He played in several clubs at home and abroad, including Agrykola, Gwardia, Ursus and Hutnik Warsaw, Ravalpandi in Pakistan and the Toronto Falcons in Canada.

 Coaching career

-Wójcik also trained several Polish clubs like Hutnik Kraków, Jagiellonia Białystok, Legia Warszawa, Pogoń Szczecin and Lukullus Świt Nowy Dwór Mazowiecki as well as the Polish Olympic team which won the silver medal in the 1992 Summer Olympics, Polish national senior football team, and the U-18 and U-16 national teams of Poland.
+Wójcik also trained several Polish clubs like Hutnik Kraków, Jagiellonia Białystok, Legia Warsaw, Pogoń Szczecin and Świt Nowy Dwór Mazowiecki as well as the Polish Olympic team which won the silver medal in the 1992 Summer Olympics, the senior national team, and the numerous youth national teams of Poland.

-He worked as a manager also out of his country like Al-Khallej, Anorthosis Famagusta and Syria national team.
+He worked as a manager also out of his country like Al-Khaleej, Anorthosis Famagusta and the Syria national team.

-On 21 April 2008 he was appointed Widzew Lodz manager.
+On 21 April 2008, he was appointed Widzew Lodz manager.

-In 2010 Wójcik was hired as manager for Omani club, Al-Nahda.
+In 2010, Wójcik was hired as manager for Omani club Al-Nahda.

 Political career

 He was a member of the Self-Defense of the Republic of Poland party and was elected to Sejm (the lower chamber of the Polish parliament) on 25 September 2005 getting 4236 votes in 24 Białystok district.